-You can be a hip insider anywhere in Nashville if you’re willing to—and this is crucial—not be, well, a jerk.
 Being yourself and not talking down to folks no matter their lot in life—these things are valued in Nashville.
 It’s why people call us a “big small town.”
-After you’ve established your bona fides, you’ll begin—subtly at first, but it will happen—to enjoy some perks: extra fries, perhaps, or maybe a heads-up about a secret show somewhere (this happens a lot in Nashville, as you might imagine).
+After you’ve established your bona fides, you’ll begin—subtly at first, but it will happen—to enjoy some insider perks: extra fries, perhaps, a referral, or maybe a heads-up about a secret show somewhere (this happens a lot in Nashville, as you might imagine).
 Until that time, however, it helps to be in the right places.
-The 5 Spot will turn up in a lot of best-of lists because it’s rad.
+The 5 Spot will turn up in a lot of best-of lists, and for good reason.
 You never know who might be sitting in on a given night, and they have cool residencies that allow area artists to work out new material in a no-pressure environment.
 Not every show is five dollars anymore (which is how the joint got its name), but its cache remains, and it’s still not overrun with touristas despite being featured regularly on the TV show Nashville and hosting a recent Lady Gaga webcast.

 Once you’re all duded (or dude-etted) up, ride off into the sunset with a new (old) ride from Halcyon Bike Shop, an exceedingly democratic—and affordable—worker-owned and operated bicycle shop in the 12 South neighborhood.
 They’ll not only sell you a bike, they’ll also service and repair your current one or teach you how to fix your own (they’ll even lend you the tools to do it).
 Found an old clunker at the Goodwill you want to restore to its former glory?
 Halcyon is here to help.
 And many times, they won’t even charge you for it.